rand-projects/fisb-rest/docs/source/document.rst

 CRLs have the concept of 'completeness'.
 If you have a copy of each message in the CRL, that CRL is said to be 'complete'.
 If the CRL doesn't show any messages for that type, the CRL is also considered complete.
-If there is no CRL of a particular type, that CRL is considered 'incomplete'.
+If there is no CRL for a particular type, that CRL is considered 'incomplete' ().
 If a particular CRL type has messages with both a text and a graphics portion, both must be present in order to be considered complete.

 CRLs can have a maximum number of 138 reports.
 If there are more than 138 items, the overflow field will be set to 1.
-The standard calls the state where the overflow field is set, and all the other CRLs are present as 'Indeterminate'.
+The standard calls the state where the overflow field is set, and all the other CRLs are present, as 'Indeterminate'.

 Fields with importance to CRL objects: